aarsenault/CruciVault/README.md

 ## Features
 - Creates a persistent wallet loaded in a sidebar
 - Generate and restore Bittensor wallets
+- Able to receive TAO to wallet address
 - Secure password protection
 - Extension auto-locks after a user specified period of inactivity.
 - Send and receive TAO (coming soon)